 \subsection{Comparison with various magnets}

-Here, we briefly discuss experimental results of SSEs in different magnets.
-As we shortly mentioned in the Introduction, recently, SSEs in various magnets have been investigated both experimentally and theoretically on the top of usual ferro or ferrimagnets.
+Here, we briefly discuss experimental results for SSEs in different magnets.
+As we mentioned in the Introduction, SSEs have recently been investigated both experimentally and theoretically in various magnets in addition to the usual ferro or ferrimagnets.
 Figure~\ref{FIG:SpinSeebeckEffect} shows typical magnetic-field or temperature dependences of SSE voltage (proportional to the tunneling spin current) in different magnets.
-From panels (e)-(g), magnetic states even without magnetic order are shown to potentially carry the spin current by thermal gradient.
-Theoretical studies~\cite{Adachi2010,Hirobe2017d,Hirobe2019,Chen2021} show that the tunneling spin current formalism can explain main features (especially, magnetic-field dependence) of SSEs in different magnets.
-This means that the magnetic DoS plays an important role of the spin current in SSEs of a broad class of magnets.
-As we discussed in Sec.~\ref{Sec:DoS}, the magnetic DoS $\propto -{\rm Im}\mathcal{G}^{\rm R}_{\pm\mp}(\omega)$ can be observed by inelastic neutron scattering.
-Therefore, experiments of SSE and neutron scattering cooperatively leads to more deep understanding of various magnets and their excitations.
+In panels (e)-(g), magnetic states even without magnetic order are shown to potentially carry the spin current through a thermal gradient.
+Theoretical studies~\cite{Adachi2010,Hirobe2017d,Hirobe2019,Chen2021} show that the tunneling spin-current formalism can explain the main features (especially the magnetic-field dependence) of SSEs in different magnets.
+This means that the magnetic DoS plays an important role in SSE spin currents in a broad class of magnets.
+As we discussed in Sec.~\ref{Sec:DoS}, the magnetic DoS $\propto -{\rm Im}\mathcal{G}^{\rm R}_{\pm\mp}(\omega)$ can be observed via inelastic neutron scattering.
+Therefore, experiments on the SSE and neutron scattering cooperatively leads to more deep understanding of various magnets and their excitations.

-From this figure, we see that SSE voltages exhibit rich variety as a function of $k_{\rm B}T$ and $B$, depending on sorts of magnetic orders and excitations.
-In the first stage of the SSE researches, the SSE has attracted attention from the application viewpoint and therefore ferromagnets (typically YIG) have been mainly investigated.
-However, as we mentioned above, Fig.~\ref{FIG:SpinSeebeckEffect} indicates that SSE is also useful to detect some characteristic natures of various magnets.
-In other words, SSE can be used as a probe of magnetic properties in the purely scientific sense.
-For instance, it is generally difficult to experimentally find the features of quantum spin liquids and topological states in frustrated magnets~\cite{Balents2010,Savary2016,Han2020}.
-SSE would be useful for studying such "invisible" quantum states in magnets.
+From Fig.~\ref{FIG:SpinSeebeckEffect}, we see that SSE voltages exhibit rich variety as functions of $k_{\rm B}T$ and $B$, depending on the types of magnetic orders and excitations.
+SSE research has far focused on application, and therefore ferromagnets (typically YIG) have been mainly investigated.
+However, as we mentioned earlier, Fig.~\ref{FIG:SpinSeebeckEffect} indicates that the SSE is also useful for detecting some characteristic features of various magnets.
+In other words, the SSE can be used to probe magnetic properties.
+For instance, it is generally difficult to experimentally detect the features of quantum spin liquids and topological states in frustrated magnets~\cite{Balents2010,Savary2016,Han2020}.
+The SSE would be useful for studying such "invisible" quantum states in magnets.